longle0702/longle0702/README.md

 ### 🔭 Currently Working On
 Computer Vision and Natural Language Processing, building systems that teach machines to both see and understand.

----

-### 🤝 Looking to Collaborate On
-AI and Data Science projects across all domains, from research to real-world applications.

 ## 🌐 Socials: